Stocking Your Bar With Inventory

-In the book Start Your Own Bar and Club, the staff at Entrepreneur Press and writer Liane Cassavoy explain how you can launch a profitable bar or club, whether you want to start a nightclub, neighborhood pub, wine bar or more.
+In the book Start Your Own Bar and Club, the staff of Entrepreneur Media, Inc. and writer Liane Cassavoy explain how you can launch a profitable bar or club, whether you want to start a nightclub, neighborhood pub, wine bar or more.
 In this edited excerpt, the authors offers some words of advice on stocking your bar with the liquor your customers will be drinking.

 Once you have your equipment in place and you're just about ready to open your new bar, you can start working with suppliers to get your startup inventory.
 That means it's time to finalize your drink and food menus.